Are you in the Power Struggle stage of your relationship? Take the quiz

 How to Prepare for Your First Couples Therapy Session

 There is no preparation required for the first session.
-The first session (usually 60 mins) is an opportunity for you both to tell your story to your therapist, and explain what you are both struggling with.
+The first session (usually 90 mins for an Imago session) is an opportunity for you both to tell your story to your therapist, and explain what you are both struggling with.
 There will be an opportunity for you both to speak and be heard.
 It's also a time to ask questions of your therapist, if you have any.
-In the first session it is also necessary for you both to commit to the work that is required to bring you back into loving connection.
+In the first session it is also necessary for you both to commit to the work that lies ahead.

 Decide What You Want to Work on Together